 This tree should only be grown in full sunlight.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.